Kariri languages

-The Karirí languages, generally considered dialects of a single language, were a group of languages formerly spoken by the Kiriri people of Brazil.
+The Karirí languages, generally considered dialects of a single language, are a group of languages formerly spoken by the Kiriri people of Brazil.
 It was spoken until the middle of the 20th century; the 4,000 ethnic Kiriri are now monolingual Portuguese speakers, though a few know common phrases and names of medicinal plants.
+A revival of the Dzubukuá variety has been ongoing since 1989.

 History

 After the Dutch were expelled from Northeast Brazil in the 17th century, Portuguese settlers rapidly colonized the region, forcing Kariri speakers to become widely dispersed due to forced migrations and resettlement.
 Hence, Kariri languages became scattered across Paraíba, Ceará, Pernambuco, Bahia, and other states.

 Languages

-The four known Kariri languages are:
+The four known Kariri languages (or dialects) are: